sayanbasak0/spin_monte_carlo/README.md

 $ ./a.out `cat param.txt`
 ```

-where, parameter file can look like this:
+with, example parameter file for equilibrium simulation of Clean Ising Model:
 ```
 $ cat param.txt
 -L 64 64 64